codeclimate/codeclimate-connector-pagerduty/README.md

 Clone this repo, run `yarn install` to install dependencies. `yarn test` will run unit tests.

-## Running the collector locally
+## Running the connector locally

-To run the collector in an integration environment, the [`codeclimate-collector-sdk`][sdk] provides a CLI you can use.
+To run the connector in an integration environment, the [`codeclimate-connector-sdk`][sdk] provides a CLI you can use.

-First, generate a PagerDuty token, and write a file in this project's directory called `collector-config.json` with the that token:
+First, generate a PagerDuty token, and write a file in this project's directory called `connector-config.json` with the token:

 ```json
 {